The Footsteps of Jesus

 Centurion, whose servant was at the point of death; and the plea they urged

-nation, and has built us a synagogue."
-He had thus won, Gentile though he
+has built our synagogue."
+He had thus won, Gentile though he was, their

 To enjoy the favor of our fellow-creatures is, doubtless,